cjeong1021/EID101/README.md

  Initially, we assumed that tourists would face difficulty in navigating while biking and looking at a phone at the same time, and we decided to create an audio based navigational device to solve their problem.
 However, Interviews at The Highline and Times Square revealed that biking is not the main method of transportation.
 The lack of protected bike lanes made tourists feel unsafe while biking, and hence bike navigation was not a preferred method.

- Meanwhile, we found that the most popular answer to “what are the major problems you face as a tourist in NYC?” has been the lack of access to reliable wi-fi.
+Meanwhile, we found that the most popular answer to “What are the major problems you face as a tourist in NYC?” has been the lack of access to reliable wi-fi.

 Due to the short duration of their stay in New York City, these visitors are often forced to use the free Wi-Fi restricted to their hotels and do not have any Wi-Fi access outside the hotel.
 Being tourists/businessmen, they spend the majority of their time outside the hotel, and once again, without any internet access.